isomerpages/moe-chijsjc/_about-us/School Achievements/Organisational Achievements.md

 *   Best Practice Award for Character and Citizenship (2014 - 2020)
 *   Best Practice Award for Teaching and Learning (2014 - 2020)

 **Environmental Awards**

 *    Silver Award at the National Youth Upcycling Movement (2023)
 *    Gold Award at the Sustainability Advocacy Challenge (2024)
-*   kuan ting ntu research thing?

 **Other Awards**